Meet The Board

 Elected May 2015

-Keri Peterson has been a claims examiner with Nonprofits Insurance Alliance Group for over 20 years.
+Keri Peterson has been a claims examiner with Nonprofits Insurance Alliance Group for 10 years and was previously with CSAA for 10 years.
 Keri grew up in Santa Cruz and enjoys our beautiful surroundings and community.
-She has also worked as a volunteer with CASA and the Santa Cruz AIDS project.
+She also worked as a volunteer with CASA and the Santa Cruz AIDS project.

-Keri received her B.S. in Health Education from San Francisco State University.
-She was a yoga instructor for over 14 years.
+Keri received her B.S. in Health Education from San Francisco State University and has taught yoga in Santa Cruz for over 14 years.
 She likes to spend her free time hiking with her three dogs, all rescued from the SPCA.

 Keri is very grateful for her friends and family.
 She joined the Board because she wanted to serve the youth in our community.
 She believes,”that an investment in our children is more important than ever.
 Our society if full of distractions and stress, and we have to work to support our youth in growing up to be healthy, happy adults capable of making their dreams come true.”